 As the young Reverend R.R.
 Wilkinson settled into his new role as a minister, he and his family began to travel on the road through Virginia's countryside taking different preaching assignments in several towns.
-While traveling on the pastor's chitlin circuit within a year he become pastor of several churches.
+While traveling on the pastor's chitlin circuit, within a year he become pastor of several churches.
 Rev. R.R.
 Wilkinson served as pastor of Little Union, and Good Hope Baptist Churches back in his hometown of Amelia County, Virginia.
 Rev. R.R.
 Wilkinson also served as the 5th pastor of Mount Nebo Baptist Church of Nottaway County in Blackstone, Virginia for 6 years.
 At this time Rev. R.R.
 Wilkinson was making $14.00 a week pastoring.

 ROCKY MOUNT, VIRGINIA

 Times were hard during the 1950's for the Wilkinson family but nevertheless his unyielding faith in God and his love for his family gave him the strength to carry on.
 In the summer of 1956, the Rev. R.R.
 Wilkinson was called to become the Pastor of First Baptist Church in Rocky Mount, Virginia.
-The family packed up their belongings and moved to Rocky Mount, Virginia.
 The Wilkinson's received a nice warm welcome by the church congregation.
 Meanwhile, Mrs. Euphesenia Wilkinson became a substitute teacher while serving as the new First Lady of First Baptist Church.

 A 1956 newspaper photo of Rev. R.R.
 Wilkinson with his wife Euphesenia and two daughters Nadine (left) and Cassandra (right) in Rocky Mount, Virginia.